sarahsupp/hb-traits/README.md

 **Requirements:** R 3.x, R packages `knitr`, `ggplot2`, and files containing functions specific to this code.

 The analyses can be replicated by changing the working directory at the top of the file `.R` to the location on your computer where you have stored the `.R`, `.txt`, and `.csv` files.
+Questions about the code should be directed to SRS (sarah@weecology.org).

 **Data use:** Data is currently privately housed, but may be requested for the purposes of replication.
 If you wish to use the data for additional research, you should contact the Graham lab (catherine.graham@stonybrook.edu).